East Carolina Pirates women's basketball

 The East Carolina Pirates women's basketball team represents East Carolina University in women's basketball.
-The school competes in the American Athletic Conference in Division I of the National Collegiate Athletic Association (NCAA).
+The school competes in the American Conference in Division I of the National Collegiate Athletic Association (NCAA).
 The Pirates play home basketball games at the Williams Arena at Minges Coliseum at Greenville, North Carolina.

 Season-by-season record

 They have won three conference tournaments (1984, 1985, 2007, and 2023) while going to the NCAA Tournament in 1982, 2007, and 2023.